UWFCyberNauts/Meeting-Notes/README.md

+# Meeting Notes for the UWF CyberNauts

-### This repository holds the meeting notes for the Cyber Security Club
+This repository holds the meeting notes for the UWF Cyber Security Club

 #### The format for this repository is:
 Meeting notes are written in the common MarkDown markup format.